Information Technology Vision and Strategy

 - Managing a growing pool of data to support state decision makers

-- Taking advantage of proven technologies to improve interactions between government agencies and our constituents
+- Taking advantage of proven technologies to improve interactions between government agencies and constituents

-- Evolving our portfolio of shared technology services to ensure agency access to the best services at competitive prices
+- Evolving the portfolio of shared technology services to ensure agency access to the best services at competitive prices

 - Partnering with the private sector to bring the latest innovative technologies to bear on the state’s business problems

 The goal of IT strategic planning is to help agencies make better use of technologies that support their business needs and the Governor’s vision for Georgia.
-During FY 2019, agencies aligned their IT strategies with Governor Kemp’s stated initiatives and their underlying priorities (https://gov.georgia.gov/about-us/initiatives-and-priorities):
+During FY 2020, agencies aligned their IT strategies with Governor Kemp’s stated initiatives and their underlying priorities:

 - Make Georgia number one for small business

 - Put Georgians first